mmich008/mmich008.github.io/README.md

 Replace the file called `index.html` with the file called `index(page-first).html` (by removing the bit in parentheses), and you can edit the contents as if it were a normal page using Markdown and HTML as long as you keep the YAML header (the bit between the sets of three dashes - `---`) To change it back, replace that file with `index(blog-first.html)`.

 # What happens if I break something?
 You can always undo the last thing you did and save the file again.
-If it all goes horribly wrong, you can make a fresh start by unzipping the theme file again and moving your content across.
+If it all goes horribly wrong, you can replace broken files copying them from my repository, or by downloading the theme from it as a zip file, unzipping it on your computer, and replacing the broken files with fresh ones.
+Or you can fork the repository again and start from scratch.
 If you get completely stuck, see me in office hours.

 ---